huligabuliga/Gr-ficas-computacionales-WebGL-con-Unity/README.md

 <!-- instructions -->
 ### Instructions
-download the build in test builds and download the latest version (TestBuilds/FinalBuild), when downloaded run the index.html.
+download the build in test builds and download the latest version (Test Builds/FinalBuild), when downloaded run the index.html.

 if you run into problems that the browser does not support opening webgl from urls try running it from a local server